-Maine’s tidal flooding is the worst in 40 years
+Maine’s tidal flooding worst in 40 years

 The next high tide will occur after midnight, but Cannon said he didn’t expect that to have a major impact because floodwaters will have largely receded by then.

-In the short term, the flooding will erode beaches and could damage some coastal infrastructure, Cannon said, although it was too early to assess how widespread damage might be.
+In the short term, the flooding was expected to erode beaches and possibly damage some coastal infrastructure, Cannon said, although it was too early to assess how widespread damage might be.

 “One concern is that this could leave us more vulnerable for the rest of the winter, particularly if another extreme storm hits,” he said.

-About a month before the highest tide on record in February 1978, another major storm hit.
+About a month before the highest tide on record in Maine, in February 1978, another major storm hit.
 Cannon said that storm significantly weakened some protective barriers along the coast, which made the February blizzard that much more catastrophic.

 “That could certainly happen again,” he said.